theInnuendoProject/chewBBACA_schemas/Escherichiacoli.md

 # *Escherichia coli*

+# NOTE: the archive containing the schema seems not correctly formated.
+I will resolve the problem ASAP.

 ## Dataset
 As reference dataset, **2,218** public draft or complete genome assemblies and available metadata of *Escherichia coli* have been downloaded from [EnteroBase](https://enterobase.warwick.ac.uk/species/index/ecoli) in April 2017.
 Genomes have been selected on the basis of the ribosomal ST (rST) classification available in [EnteroBase](https://enterobase.warwick.ac.uk/species/index/ecoli): from the same rST, genomes have been randomly selected and downloaded.
 The number of samples for each rST in the final dataset is proportional to those available in [EnteroBase](https://enterobase.warwick.ac.uk/species/index/ecoli) in April 2017.
 The dataset includes also **119** *E.coli* VTEC belonging to the **[INNUENDO Sequence Dataset](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxpbm51ZW5kb2NvbnxneDo2YmYyOGU0MjE4ZGJiMmQ0)**.